Skip to Main Content

 Texas

-Texas drivers pay average full coverage rates within $5 of the national average.
+Texas drivers pay average full coverage rates 3 percent more than the national average.
 While the state claims average rankings in cost of living and highway performance, Texas has a high number of annual vehicle thefts and the metropolitan areas of Houston, Dallas-Fort Worth and Austin frequently experience severe traffic congestion.
+Because of this, finding cheap car insurance in those areas could be a challenge.

 Avg. premium for full coverage $ /yr Best car insurance in Texas